oauth2-proxy/oauth2-proxy/README.md

   -htpasswd-file string: additionally authenticate against a htpasswd file.
 Entries must be created with "htpasswd -s" for SHA encryption
-  -http-address string: [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients (default "127.0.0.1:4180") -https-address string: <addr>:<port> to listen on for HTTPS clients (default ":443") -login-url string: Authentication endpoint
+  -http-address string: [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients (default "127.0.0.1:4180") -https-address string: <addr>:<port> to listen on for HTTPS clients (default ":443")
+  -logging-compress: Should rotated log files be compressed using gzip (default false) -logging-filename string: File to log requests to, empty for stdout (default to stdout)
+  -logging-local-time: If the time in log files and backup filenames are local or UTC time (default true) -logging-max-age int: Maximum number of days to retain old log files (default 7) -logging-max-backups int: Maximum number of old log files to retain; 0 to disable (default 0) -logging-max-size int: Maximum size in megabytes of the log file before rotation (default 100) -login-url string: Authentication endpoint
   -pass-access-token: pass OAuth access_token to upstream via X-Forwarded-Access-Token header
   -pass-authorization-header: pass OIDC IDToken to upstream via Authorization Bearer header